 One thing you’ll also learn quickly: if you want the ball you need to demand it.

-Model your game after someone whose style of play and skills you look up to.
+Model your game after someone whose style of play and skills you look up to and admire.
 At Barcelona, Guardiola, when he was playing, was a mentor to Xavi.
 When Ronaldinho played at Barcelona, he was a mentor to the a young Lionel Messi.
 Messi had this to say about Ronaldinho a few years ago: